-The next theorem is proved in Section \ref{sec:unique}. \begin{them} Let $\mu, \nu$ be probability measures in convex order.
+\begin{them} Let $\mu, \nu$ be probability measures in convex order.
 Then there exists a unique (left-)monotone transport plan in $\Pi_M(\mu,\nu)$.
-We denote this coupling by $\pi_\lc$ and call it \emph{left-curtain}\footnote{the name is explained before Theorem \ref{lc_defi}} coupling. \end{them}
+We denote this coupling by $\pi_\lc$ and call it \emph {left-curtain}\footnote{This name is explained in some detail before Theorem~\ref{lc_defi}.} coupling. \end{them}

 Of course, one does not expect that a martingale is concentrated on the graph of a deterministic mapping $T$; this holds only in the trivial case when $\mu= \nu$ and $T(x) \equiv x$.
 Rather we have the following result.